 - The average CPU load for the past 1min, 5mins and 15 mins.

 - Network Download/Upload rates of network connections.

-- Total number of processes, active ones, sleeping processes etc.
+- A total number of processes, active ones, sleeping processes etc.

 - Disk I/O related (read or write) speed details

 - Top processes with their CPU/Memory usages, Names and location of the application.

 - Shows the current date and time at the bottom.

 - Highlights processes in Red that consumes the highest system resources.

 Install Glances System Monitoring Tool on CentOS 7